THE DR ANN O’HEAR ARCHIVE: CATALOGUE

 2.2f “Nigeria: Dependency Relationships in the Twentieth Century.”
 In Nigeria in the Twentieth Century, ed.
 Toyin Falola, 225‒231.
 Durham, NC: Carolina Academic Press, 2002.

-2.2j “Political and Commercial Clientage in Nineteenth-Century Ilorin.”
+2.2j Summary of “Political and Commercial Clientage in Nineteenth-Century Ilorin.”
 African Economic History, no. 15 (1986): 69‒83.
-Contains material on elite slaves as baba kekere (intermediaries)
+The summary contains material on elite slaves as baba kekere (intermediaries).

-2.3 O’Hear: Reviews of Works on Slavery (chronological order, beginning with the most recent)
+2.3 O’Hear: Reviews of Works on Slavery: Summaries

 2.4 O’Hear: Unpublished Works